ThePhD/sol2/docs/source/api/usertype.rst

 .. _constructor:

+* ``sol::simple``
+    - Only allowed as the first argument to the usertype constructor
+    - This tag triggers the :doc:`simple usertype<simple_usertype>` changes / optimizations
 * ``"{name}", constructors<Type-List-0, Type-List-1, ...>``
     - ``Type-List-N`` must be a ``sol::types<Args...>``, where ``Args...`` is a list of types that a constructor takes.
 Supports overloading by default
     - If you pass the ``constructors<...>`` argument first when constructing the usertype, then it will automatically be given a ``"{name}"`` of ``"new"``